cjgronlund/project-rome/project-rome-docs/user-activities/ios/how-to-guides/user-activities-ios.md

 Once you've created a session, your app can make any desired changes to the properties of the **UserActivity**.
 When you're done making changes, close the session.

-The following button method from the sample app toggles a session on and off.
+The following method from the sample app toggles a session on and off.

 ```ObjectiveC
 - (IBAction)manageSessionButton:(id)sender